Placeholder for header/hero

 The scholarship application is integrated into the Summer Research Experience for Undergraduates eform (since each scholarship comes with an SREU).
 In addition to the materials needed for the Summer Research Experience for Undergraduates application, scholarship applicants will also need to submit:

-• Student statement of the impact or expected impact of their undergraduate research experiences (max.
+• Student statement that describes the student's role in the creation, design, and execution of the proposed project and discusses the impact or expected impact of their undergraduate research experiences (max.
 3 double-spaced pages)

 • Student resume, including expected date of graduation